Shedding Light on the Time-Proven Rebbi Meir Segulah

 …And Across Time

-Today, 300 years later, this custom still remains firmly rooted in Klal Yisrael.
+Today, 300 years later, the Rabbi Meir Baal Haness Segulah for lost objects still remains firmly rooted in Klal Yisrael.
 The prayer for missing items that beseeches “G-d of Meir, answer me!” can be found on refrigerator magnets worldwide and online as well; Google fields innumerable daily searches for “Rabbi Meir Baal Haness donate” or “Reb Meir Baal Hanes donate”.
-Representatives of the kupah of Rabbi Meir – the organization that disburses funds contributed by people who recited the prayer for lost objects – receive calls on a constant basis requesting the text of the Rabbi Meir Baal Haness prayer for lost objects.